-VSeeFace is a free, highly configurable face and hand tracking VRM avatar puppeteering program for virtual youtubers with a focus on robust tracking and high image quality.
+VSeeFace is a free, highly configurable face and hand tracking VRM and VSFAvatar avatar puppeteering program for virtual youtubers with a focus on robust tracking and high image quality.
 VSeeFace offers functionality similar to Luppet, 3tene, Wakaru and similar programs.
 VSeeFace runs on Windows 8 and above (64 bit only).
-VSeeFace can send, receive and combine tracking data using the VMC protocol, which also allows iPhone perfect sync support through Waidayo like this.
+Perfect sync is supported through iFacialMocap/FaceMotion3D/VTube Studio/MeowFace.
+VSeeFace can send, receive and combine tracking data using the VMC protocol, which also allows support for tracking through Virtual Motion Capture, Tracking World, Waidayo and more.
+Capturing with native transparency is supported through OBS’s game capture, Spout2 and a virtual camera.

 Face tracking, including eye gaze, blink, eyebrow and mouth tracking, is done through a regular webcam.
 For the optional hand tracking, a Leap Motion device is required.
 You can see a comparison of the face tracking performance compared to other popular vtuber applications here.
 In this comparison, VSeeFace is still listed under its former name OpenSeeFaceDemo.